spmorita/AWS-Security/README.md

 ## AWS-Security
- AWS Cloud Security Meetup Group DC.
+ AWS Cloud Security Meetup Group in the DMV area.
 Information is provided here about our group.
 More information can be found on our [meetup.com group page](https://www.meetup.com/AWS-Security/).

 ## About Our Group